How to slice a dictionary in Python

 - The outer comprehension,

-... for uid, profile in user_profiles.items(), loops through each user ID and their corresponding profile. - For each user, an inner comprehension builds a new, smaller dictionary containing only the
+{uid: ... for uid, profile in user_profiles.items()}, loops through each user ID and profile dictionary. - For each user, the inner comprehension,

 Data analysis with nested dict filtering